imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

 First install Tensorflow.
 Follow the instructions provide [here](https://www.tensorflow.org/install/) for your platform.
 Once you have completed that, please type `pip install keras`.
 Depending on your setup, this last command may have to be executed under `sudo` (that is, `sudo pip install keras`)

 Materials for the keras tutorial are available [here](https://github.com/arokem/keras-tutorial).

+---
+Verify that you have a recent version of the Python Dask library installed:

+`pip install dask --upgrade`

+Materials for the dask tutorial ara available [here](https://github.com/valentina-s/dask-image-tutorial).